-ii) Role of the ARCC
+Role of the ARCC

-The objective of the ARCC is to assist the Board in fulfilling its corporate governance and oversight responsibilities in relation to the Group's financial reporting, systems of internal control and management of risk, internal and external audit functions, and compliance obligations including the processes for monitoring compliance with relevant laws and regulations and the Mirvac Group Code of Conduct.
-It is the ARCC's role to ensure that Mirvac's financial statements and disclosures are complete and accurate and are in accordance with generally accepted accounting principles and applicable laws.
-The ARCC is also responsible for making recommendations to the Board regarding the selection and appointment of the external auditor and the rotation of external audit engagement partners, as outlined in the Committee Charter and set out below.
+The ARCC assists the Board in fulfilling its corporate governance and oversight responsibilities in relation to the Group's financial reporting, systems of internal control and management of risk, internal and external audit functions, and compliance obligations.
+The ARCC does this having regard to relevant laws and regulations and better practice governance standards.

+It is the ARCC's role to ensure that Mirvac's financial statements and disclosures are complete and accurate and are in accordance with accounting standards and applicable laws.
+The ARCC is also responsible for making recommendations to the Board regarding the selection and appointment of the external auditor and the rotation of external audit engagement partners.